CakeCrusher/mimicbot/README.md

 # mimicbot 🤖

 ## About
 Mimicbot is a pipeline that is currently intended for use exclusively in the Discord platform.
-Mimicbot allows for an effortless yet modular creation of an AI chat bot modeled to imitate a user in the discord channel.
-It consists of a pipeline that creates the bot from scratch.
+Mimicbot enables the effortless yet modular creation of an AI chat bot modeled to imitate a user in the discord channel.
+For example if Shakespeare is in your channel and the mimicbot is based on him, mimicbot will adjust its responses to how Shakespeare would speak.
+It consists of a pipeline that creates the bot from scratch, along with multiple other commands to create the bot in a modular format

+## Important Commands
+Type `python -m mimicbot --help` to see a list of commands.
+Similarly you can use `python -m mimicbot <A_MIMICBOT_COMMAND> --help` to see details on a specific command.

 ## Quickstart
 To get started follow the steps below: